 For these reasons, I do not recommend using this package in newer React Native projects.
 However, it still may be usable if you need to add support for a datepicker in an older project.

 React Native Date Picker by Henning Hall

-The 1.0.0 version of this date picker library was committed on April 8, 2018, and the last commit is from Oct.
-20, which means it’s still being actively maintained.
+The 1.0.0 version of this datepicker library was committed on 8 April 2018, and the last commit is from 20 October, which means it’s still being actively maintained.
 This makes it a good candidate for testing.